Jackent2B/Budget-App/README.md

 # Budget-App
-It is a user friendly budget app
+It is a user friendly budget app to manage your daily expenses.